 Look up to review

-The process of looking up will give you even more references for you to remember the information and serve as additional repetition, so important in learning anything.
+The process of looking up will give you even more references for you to remember the information and serve as additional repetition, which is so important in learning anything.

-Different sites, textbooks, blogs and youtube channel often explain the same information slightly differently providing you with a variety of angles to look at the same topic.
-For one grammatical point you may find the best explanation on Youtube, while on for another perhaps a blog post of Mr. Language* will resonate with you.
+Different sites, textbooks, blogs and youtube channels often explain the same information slightly differently, providing you with a variety of angles to look at the same topic.
+For one grammatical point you may find the best explanation on Youtube, while for another perhaps a blog post of Mr. Language* will resonate with you.
 With especially difficult concepts it’s vital to read widely until we cover all the angles.